 Susan J. Bethanis’ keynotes and seminars are interesting, inspiring and refreshing.
 Audiences appreciate her humor, authenticity and the practical take-aways they get.

 The following topics, customized for each audience, include lively Q&A and a book signing.
 The most popular formats are 45-minute keynotes and 3-hour seminars.

-- Influence & Impact: Designing What Works – Hone your ability to influence!
-Influencing is a critical skill leaders need for success, and is the most requested topic we work on with leaders.
-Sue will share real work examples from her work as an executive coach.
-You’ll leave the session with tips on how to best put influencing skills into action to get the resources and buy-in you need to move from idea-to-innovation.
+- Influence & Impact in the NEW NORMAL – Hone your ability to influence!
+Influencing is a critical skill leaders need for success and is the most requested topic we work on with leaders.
+And now in the New Normal, engaging people (through empathy) is key to cutting through complexity to both rethink priorities and to successfully go from idea-to-innovation.

 - Breakthrough: Using Design Thinking to Solve Wicked Problems – Design Thinking, popularized by Ideo and Stanford Design School, typically is applied to making great PRODUCTS.
 We can also apply the tenets of DT (Empathy, Brainstorm, Prototype, Implement) to designing SERVICES and EXPERIENCES for customers and employees.
 In her workshops and keynotes, participants use a unique hands-on rapid-prototyping approach to their designs.
 Audiences learn a unique approach to generate fresh ideas and a new perspective on thorny business problems.

 - Managing Change Amid Uncertainty – Successful executives and managers typically are results-oriented and get things done, but often they are stressed out and overwhelmed.
 Bethanis addresses three optimal ways to create more ease amid constant change and uncertainty: 1) understanding the relationship between the brain and stress, 2) becoming more T-shaped (combining horizontal and vertical thinking), and 3) engaging employees in dramatically different ways.